smguilia/overview-1/whats-new/index.md

 By default, users in your account authenticate themselves by logging in with a username and password.
 To require users to use more secure authentication methods, the following MFA options are now available.

   * MFA for users with an IBMid: Users authenticate by using an IBMid, password, and time-based one-time passcode (TOTP).
 This option applies to all users or just non-federated users.
   * MFA for all users (IBMid & supported IdPs): Users authenticate by using email-based MFA, TOTP MFA, or U2F MFA.
-This option applies to users who are using either an IBMid or an external identity provider (IdP.
+This option applies to users who are using either an IBMid or an external identity provider (IdP).

 For more details, see [Requiring MFA for users in your account](/docs/account?topic=account-enablemfa).

 ## Enhanced Support Center
 {: #support-center-enhance-oct2020}